picchick is a command-line utility used for programming and debugging

 Install with pip

-The easiest way to install picchick is with pip
+The easiest way to install picchick is with pip.
+It should be installed in

 the user’s python packages for convenience: